Appenzell Cattle Dog

 Do they shed a lot?

-Yes, they have a double coat and shed seasonally, requiring regular brushing.
+Yes, they have a double coat and shed moderately throughout the year, with heavier shedding occurring during seasonal changes.

 View Official FCI Standard